jboss-developer/jboss-eap-quickstarts/forge-from-scratch/README.md

 The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 7 or later.

-All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Red Hat JBoss Developer Studio 9.1 or greater.
-This version of JBoss Developer Studio embeds Maven 3.3.3, so you do not need to install it separately.
+All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Red Hat JBoss Developer Studio 10.0 or greater.
+These versions of JBoss Developer Studio embed Maven 3.3.3, so you do not need to install it separately.

 Run the Quickstart in Red Hat JBoss Developer Studio
 --------------------------------------------

-JBoss Developer Studio 9.1 ships with Forge 3.0.1.Final.
-Because the Forge syntax changed in Forge 3.0, the `generate.fsh` script that ships with this quickstart was updated to use the new syntax and no longer works with previous releases of JBoss Developer Studio.
-For this reason, you must  use JBoss Developer Studio 9.1 or greater to run this example.
+JBoss Developer Studio 10.0 and 10.1 ship with Forge 3.3.1.Final.
+Because the Forge syntax changed in Forge 3.0, the `generate.fsh` script that ships with this quickstart was updated to use the new syntax and no longer works with releases prior to JBoss Developer Studio 10.0.
+For this reason, you must  use JBoss Developer Studio 10.0 or greater to run this example.

 ### Generate and Build the Application